vicenclleixa/vicenclleixa/README.md

 # 🤓 Hello, I'm Vicenç!
-#### “If you wanna go fast, go alone.
-If you wanna go far, go together.”

 ### Some info about me:
 #### 🛒I aim to apply solutions to the Fast-Moving Consumer Goods industry.